brown-ccv/honeycomb-docs/docs/about.md

 ### 0. Installing Prerequisites
 There are some prerequisites that are required across all operating systems to run Honeycomb.
 For macOS users, we highly recommend using Homebrew to expedite installing these prerequisites.

-The following are required for this project:
+The desired prerequisites for this project are:
 1. git
 2. Node.js
 3. Electron
 4. Firebase CLI

-#### Installing Prerequisites with Homebrew (for macOS)
+*To view these prerequisites more in depth, please checkout the [About](https://brown-ccv.github.io/honeycomb-docs/docs/about) page.*

-##### Installing Homebrew
+#### Installing Homebrew (for macOS)
-Paste the following in a macOS Terminal and press enter to install Homebrew.
+Paste the following in a MacOS Terminal and press enter to install Homebrew.

     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-Note: *When this command is run, additional installations may be automatically added by Homebrew based on your machine's configurations.*
+Note: There may be additional instructions you have to follow, depending on your machine's configurations.

-##### Running Brewfile
+#### Running Brewfile (for macOS)
-A Brewfile is a script that developers can use to install multiple software tools that are required to run an application.
+A Brewfile is a script that developers can use to install multiple software tools that are required to run the application.

-In the project directory, locate the file name `Brewfile` and on the command line, run the following command:
+Locate the file in the project called `Brewfile` and on the command line, run the following command:

     brew bundle

-This will call the `brew` command on each package listed, effectively downloading and installing all of the desired prerequisites to your project.
+This will call the `brew` command on each package listed, effectively downloading and installing that package to your project.

 ### 1. Start your new task from our template repository